Import via CSV

 Navigate to the Transactions page and click Import.

-There will be a file input field.
-Click it to select your CSV file, and select Load CSV to load it.
+Click the file input field to select your CSV file, then click Load CSV to load it.

 Budget Board will try to automatically detect the delimiter used in your CSV file (comma, semicolon, tab, etc.).
 If it fails, you can manually select the correct delimiter by selecting Specify Delimiter and entering your delimiter in the field.